-In VRRP-E, preemption is disabled by default.
-In situations where a new backup device is to be added with a higher priority, preemption can be enabled.
+In VRRP-E, preemption is enabled by default.
+This is useful in situations where a new backup device is to be added with a higher priority.
 There are no owner devices in VRRP-E to automatically preempt a master device.